 In 2015 Alderney Wildlife Trust started an exciting project to help give us an amazing insight into the lives of our Northern Gannets, T.A.G. - Track a Gannet.
 We fitted miniature GPS tracking devices that use the mobile phone network to transmit the positions of the Gannets, monitoring their daily movements.

 Alderney’s Northern Gannet colonies are the second most southerly in the world and support over 2% of the species’ population.
-With seven offshore wind farm sites proposed within the English Channel and tidal turbines likely to be deployed in Alderney’s waters, it is more important than ever for us to understand where these magnificent birds are feeding.
-The information gained from the tags gave an unprecedented picture of the Gannets’ life-cycle, feeding habits and the likelihood of their interaction with potential offshore windfarms and tidal turbine developments.
+With seven offshore wind farm sites proposed within the English Channel and with the possibility of tidal turbines being deployed in Alderney’s waters, it is more important than ever for us to understand where these magnificent birds are feeding.
+The information gained from the tags gave an unprecedented picture of the Gannets’ life-cycle, feeding habits and the likelihood of their interaction with potential offshore windfarms and tidal developments.

-To do this the Trust raised funds to purchase state-of-the-art experimental miniaturised GPS tracking devices which were placed on the birds on the 8th June by a team of scientists from the British Trust for Ornithology, Liverpool University and the Wildlife Trust.
-The tags were attached to the birds tail feathers using waterproof tape.
-The tags last up to four months, which is ideal as we do not want these devices permanently attached to the birds.
-In addition to the Trust's tags Liverpool University also fitted Tags which were incorporated in to the results of the project.
+To do this the Trust raises funds every year to purchase state-of-the-art experimental miniaturised GPS tracking devices which were placed on the birds' tail feathers by a team of scientists from the British Trust for Ornithology, Liverpool University and the Wildlife Trust.
+The tags last up to two months, which is ideal as we do not want these devices permanently attached to the birds.

 Gannets can fly several hundred kilometres in a single foraging trip.
 In 2015 the maximum distance we recorded for a single trip was over 800km - that's past Canterbury, and this was dwarfed by Cosmo's trip in 2016, almost to Norway and back in under a week.
 This is a round trip of over 1700km and a new record for the species!

 All the tracks were presented live on an online interactive map.
 Each Gannet tagged can be individually viewed online, displaying details about the Gannet and its sponsors.